 Degrees of Current Politicians

-• Joe Biden – 46th President of the United States – History and Political Science – the University of Delaware
+- Joe Biden – 46th President of the United States – History and Political Science Degree – University of Delaware

-• Mitch McConnell – Senate Minority Leader – Political Science – University of Louisville
+- Mitch McConnell – Senate Minority Leader – Politics – University of Louisville

-• Gavin Newsom – Governor of California – Political Science – Santa Clara University
+- Gavin Newsom – Governor of California – Politics – Santa Clara University

-The most common degree among all politicians is political science.
-However, you will find politicians with degrees in various fields of study.
-Governors who are currently in office have undergraduate degrees in a variety of fields.
+The most common degree among all politicians is “polisci.”
+But politicians also have degrees in other fields.
+Governors in office have undergraduate degrees in many different subjects.
 These include:

 As you can see, you can have a degree in any subject and become an elected public official.
+You can complete business administration undergraduate programs or a public administration undergraduate program.
 Many politicians also have J.D.s, M.D.s, or MBAs.

 When choosing which degree to pursue, consider your strengths.
 Are you a policy buff who starts to tremble at the mere thought of being in front of a crowd?
 Then you can study theatre or complete a communications degree program to build up your public-speaking skills.
 If you are a natural entertainer, you can take courses in business or politics.
 These will complement your charismatic demeanor.